jayakiran642/Internship_projects/README.md

 "Think less than this number" (guess is too high).
 The player keeps guessing until they get the correct number.
 Once the correct number is guessed, the game ends with a "Congrats!
 You won the game" message.

+#Snake Game
+This is a simple Snake Game implemented in Python using the Turtle graphics library.
+The player controls a snake that grows in length each time it eats food.
+The goal is to prevent the snake from colliding with itself or going out of bounds (screen wrapping is implemented for this version).

+Features
+Classic Snake game mechanics.
+Screen wrapping: the snake reappears on the opposite side of the screen when it goes off one edge.
+Responsive controls using the keyboard.
+Randomly placed food on the screen for the snake to eat and grow.
+Game resets upon self-collision.
+How to Play:
+Use the arrow keys to control the snake's direction:
+Up Arrow: Move up
+Down Arrow: Move down
+Left Arrow: Move left
+Right Arrow: Move right
+The snake grows in length when it eats food (red circles).
+The game continues indefinitely unless the snake runs into itself, at which point the game resets.